Endangered Species Overview

 What is an endangered species?

-An endangered species is a population of any living organism that is at risks of becoming extinct because it has decreased in numbers, by either changing environmental factors or through greater predation consideration.
+An endangered species is a population of any living organism that is at risk of becoming extinct because it has decreased in number, by either changing environmental factors or through greater predation.
 In 2006, of all the species evaluated by The World Conservation Union (IUCN), 40 percent of this was said to be endangered.
 A matter of great concern right now is the rate in which many species have become extinct over the years, which some scientists have reported as accelerating through the years.

 Endangered species need our attention.
 While many may relate only to endangerment of large mammals or birdlife, some of the greatest ecological issues are the threats to stability of whole ecosystems if key animals or plants become extinct at any level of the food chain.